hi-mod/kPoker/README.md

-This is me having fun building a poker enginge and client.
+This is me having fun building a poker engine and client.